Public Services: Protective Service - Uniformed - Emergency Level 3

 This course provides a solid platform of valuable life skills and knowledge which can be applied to many career paths.

 - A wide range of units including Leadership and Teamwork, Discipline, Fitness Testing and Training, Crime and its Effects, and Responding to Emergency Service Incidents

 - Wearing Public Service uniform each day in College

 - Take part in formal parades, undertaking drill training and gaining a first aid qualification

-- You will also take part in obstacle course training and assessed expeditions, including overnight camping, as part of the course
+- Obstacle course training and assessed expeditions, including overnight camping, as part of the course

 How will I be assessed?